77063code/aaliya-gallery/README.md

     1. On the registration pages added firstname and lastname side by side to save some space
     2. Added a new field to confirm the password
     3. On login error, formatted the message that gets printed to the log

+CSS-REORG
+WHAT TO DO
+1. Reorg the CSS files

+STEPS TO DO
+1. Create a new OLD directory
+2. Move all *old* files to this directory
+3. Create a sass directory

 WHAT FIELDS ARE NEEDED FOR THE IMAGE COLLECTION